quattor/quattor.github.com/_posts/2012-08-28-review-spma-yum.md

 ### Simplification of package specifications

 The versions and architectures of all packages will become optional.
 If present, Yum will enforce them.
-If not present, Yum will assume _the latest version that satisfies all dependencies_.
+If none is present, Yum will assume _the latest version that satisfies all dependencies_.

 ### Repository descriptions

 Repository descriptions will become closer to Yum's.
 We will allow to define GPG keys, choose whether they should be enforced, which repositories will be disabled...

+### Backwards-incompatible changes

+None is foreseen.
+Some fields may change names in the distant future.